What Are NSF Payments? NSF Re-Presentment Basics

 Want to learn more about how CSG Forte incorporates MFA into its solutions?
 Just ask us.

 If end-to-end encryption (E2EE) and point-to-point encryption (P2PE) sound like they could be the same thing, you’re not wrong.
-Technically speaking, P2PE is a specific type of E2EE, and the objective in both cases is to secure cardholder data from the time it’s captured until it reaches its intended destination.
+Technically speaking, P2PE is a specific type of E2EE, and the objective in both uses is to secure cardholder data from the time it’s captured until it reaches its intended destination.

 What Is P2PE?